 The York Graduate Students’ Association has been around campaigning for postgraduate rights and representing our members since 1965!
-We are one of only three postgraduate students’ unions in the UK and ensuring that your voice is heard both at the University of York, locally or nationally is our key priority.
+We are one of only two postgraduate students’ unions in the UK and ensuring that your voice is heard both at the University of York, locally or nationally is our key priority.
 There are a number of ways that we represent you and many ways you can get involved yourself and create change!
 Check them out below!

 Do you have an idea about change you would like to see at the GSA or University?
 Do you have a suggestion about how we can improve our services and activities?
 Suggest an idea here!

 We have three elected Sabbatical Officers who represent your interests!
 You can find out more about your 2022/23 Sabbatical Team here!